 Jonathan Liew on Trent Alexander-Arnold:

-Dean Smith praised Barkley's demeanor, but he has no plans to turn his credit into a permanent transfer.
-“We've never really made a decision,” says Smith.
-I think it's two years left to Chelsea contract.
-The deal was always to bring him to the season.
-We wanted a high caliber player to borrow our quality that we have permanently signed.
-He started the season like a house on fire and then, with the Covid breakup after his injury, he was probably just as inconsistent as we were as a team.
-But his future for the next two years is in Chelsea and we haven't had any discussions about it and I think it would be wrong to do so since it's a year loan. “
+Dean Smith praised Barkley's stance, but he has no plans to make his loan a permanent transfer.
+“We never really made a decision,” Smith says.
+I think he has two years left on his Chelsea contract.
+The deal was always to bring him into the season.
+We wanted a high caliber player to lend to our quality that we signed on permanently.
+He started the season like a house on fire and then, with the Covid breakout after his injury, he was probably just as inconsistent as we as a team.
+But his future is at Chelsea for the next two years and we haven't had any discussion about it and I think it would be wrong to do that as it is a one year loan. “

 10 : 51